 In addition to the foregoing requirements for all responses to motions, each party opposing a motion for summary determination shall append to the response a separate statement responding individually to the numbered paragraphs of the motion statement required by Ground Rule 3.3 with which the party disagrees, with specific references to supporting declarations, affidavits or other materials.
 The responsive statement shall also include any similarly numbered paragraphs of additional facts, similarly referenced and supported, which the opposing party believes warrant denial of summary determination.
-All material facts set forth in the moving party's statement shall be deemed admitted by a nonmoving party unless specifically controverted in the nonmoving party's responsive statement.
+All material facts set forth in the moving party's statement may be deemed admitted by a non-moving party unless so specifically controverted in the nonmoving party's responsive statement.